 Then our game progressed to putting his favorite juice in the syringe for mommy to taste.
 We played this game for several weeks until he was comfortably taking juice squirts from the syringe.

-Mine did not go quietly those first few rounds with night doses and that led me to make the story.
-That led me to make him a social story. (you can download it here) It’s a brief story in very simple terms with images to help them understand what is going on and what to expect.
+Mine did not go quietly those first few rounds with night doses and that led me to make a social story.
+It’s a brief story in simple terms with images to help your child understand what is going on and what to expect.

 I figured he did not understand why I was putting this in mouth in the middle of the night.
 Which was probably why he was refusing and upset.
 Most of us are not used to be woken at 3am to drink anything.
 He did learn to sleep through night doses pretty quickly thankfully.
 You can also do a few “dry runs” at night with just juice and no chelator to help them adjust.

 A method of all three and patience will help your little one on their way to accepting supplements from a medicine dispenser and taking their night doses.